2025 Section Conference / San Francisco / Registration Link & Detailed Information

 1) Circumambulation of Mt.
 Tamalpais (Bruce will lead; early morning to dusk)

-Or, for those who do want to hike 12 miles with steep elevations
+Or, for those who do not want to hike 12 miles with steep elevations

 2) Artistic Explorations at Rock Spring, Amphitheater, & Mt.
 Tam Summit facilitated by Emmanuel Vukovich and Section Artists and Poets